fyupeng/rpc-netty-framework/README.md

 - [ [#1.0.5](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.5/pom) ]: The default level of the heartbeat mechanism printing configuration is `trace`, and the default log level is `info`, which needs to be enabled in `logback.xml`.

-[ [#1.0.6](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.6/pom) ]: The default request packet size is `4096` Bytes, and the expansion is `100000` Bytes, meet the daily `100000` word data packets, it is not recommended to send large data packets, if necessary, see the exception `OutOfMemoryError` description.
+- [ [#1.0.6](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.6/pom) ]: The default request packet size is `4096` Bytes, and the expansion is `100000` Bytes, meet the daily `100000` word data packets, it is not recommended to send large data packets, if necessary, see the exception `OutOfMemoryError` description.

+- [ [#1.0.10](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.10/pom) ]: Fix the problem that load balancing fails to correctly balance the selection, provide configuration center high availability cluster node injection configuration, cluster node load balancing configuration

-### 9. Development Notes
+### 10. Development Notes

 If you have secondary development ability, you can directly modify the source code, and finally use the command `mvn clean package` in the project directory to package the core package and dependency package to the `rpc-netty-framework\rpc-core\target` directory , this project is an open source project, if you think it will be adopted by the developers of this project, please add the original author `GitHub` link https://github.com/fyupeng after the open source, thank you for your cooperation!